-Table 1.
-List of the 16 policies and practices to be implemented by clubs in the intervention group.
+Box 1 List of the 16 policies and practices to be implemented by clubs in the intervention group

-1) Alcohol is not available or consumed during junior competition 2) Alcohol is not available or consumed at junior events or presentations 3) Alcohol is not present in the change rooms when players under 18 years are present 4) Alcohol manufacturers, wholesalers, retailers or other businesses whose core function is to sell alcohol are not promoted or advertised by the club on any junior apparel 5) Alcohol is not used for prizes, rewards or for fundraising 6) The club is compliant with the relevant state tobacco legislation 7) The club promotes all junior events as smoke free 8) Water is promoted as the drink of choice for junior players 9) Multiple healthy food and beverage (e.g. fruit, vegetables and non-sugar sweetened drink) options are available at the canteen or barbeque 10) The purchase of healthy choices at the canteen or barbeque are promoted by ensuring healthy food and beverage options are displayed prominently 11) The club encourages parents to provide healthy snacks (e.g. fruit and water) for junior players 12) The club conducts at least one recruitment activity prior to the beginning of the winter sporting season to attract new junior players and retain current players 13) The club has a Participation policy that it communicates to members, coaches, officials and volunteers to ensure junior players are provided with equal opportunities for participation at both training and during games 14) The club has a Code of Conduct policy which it communicates to all members, and ensures member agreement is recorded 15) The club has a Spectator Behaviour policy that is promoted and clearly visible at the club 16) The club has a written Good Sports Junior policy, which outlines the club's practices with regards to alcohol consumption, tobacco use, healthy eating and physical activity at junior competitions and events
+- 1. Alcohol is not available or consumed during junior competition - 2.
+Alcohol is not available or consumed at junior events or presentations - 3.
+Alcohol is not present in the change rooms when players under 18 years are present - Alcohol manufacturers, wholesalers, retailers or other businesses whose core function is to sell alcohol are not promoted or advertised by the club on any junior apparel - 5.
+Alcohol is not used for prizes, rewards or for fundraising - 6.
+The club is compliant with the relevant state tobacco legislation - 7.
+The club promotes all junior events as smoke free - 8.
+Water is promoted as the drink of choice for junior players - Multiple healthy food and beverage (eg, fruit, vegetables and non-sugar-sweetened drink) options are available at the canteen or barbecue - The purchase of healthy choices at the canteen or barbecue are promoted by ensuring healthy food and beverage options are displayed prominently - 11.
+The club encourages parents to provide healthy snacks (eg, fruit and water) for junior players - 12.
+The club conducts at least one recruitment activity prior to the beginning of the winter sporting season to attract new junior players and retain current players - 13.
+The club has a Participation policy that it communicates to members, coaches, officials and volunteers to ensure junior players are provided with equal opportunities for participation at both training and during games - 14.
+The club has a Code of Conduct policy that it communicates to all members and ensures member agreement is recorded - 15.
+The club has a Spectator Behaviour policy that is promoted and clearly visible at the club - 16.
+The club has a written Good Sports Junior policy, which outlines the club's practices with regards to alcohol consumption, tobacco use, healthy eating and physical activity at junior competitions and events healthy choices.35 Specifically, the intervention will focus on the implementation of 16 policies and practices (listed in box 1) to reduce child exposure to alcohol and tobacco use at the club, to improve the availability and promotion of healthy food and drinks at the club, and to support child participation in sport.
+The policies and practices are consistent with (1) relevant legislation (eg, alcohol management and smoke-free legislation), (2) evidence that suggests such policies or practices may be associated with improved health behaviours,36 (3) previous health promotion initiatives in this setting^{16 20 26} conducted by the research team and (4) recommendations following consultation with sporting clubs and content experts.

-Implementation support strategies.
+Implementation support strategies

-The research team will support clubs to implement the 16 intervention components using strategies recommended in the NSW Health Capacity Building Framework.34 The framework has been previously used by the research team to improve the implementation of healthy eating and alcohol management practices in senior sporting clubs.
-The framework identifies key action areas including: Organisational Development; Workforce Development; and
+The research team will support clubs to implement the 16 intervention components using strategies recommended in the NSW Health Capacity Building Framework.37 The framework has been previously used by the research team to improve the implementation of healthy eating and alcohol management practices in senior sporting clubs.

-Resource Allocation.
-Specific strategies within these action areas have been selected to address identified barriers to the implementation of health promotion interventions by community sporting clubs^{35 36} and are summarised in in Table 2.
+The framework identifies key action areas including Organisational Development, Workforce Development and Resource Allocation.
+Specific strategies within these action areas have been selected to address identified barriers to the implementation of health promotion interventions by community sporting clubs^{38 39} and are summarised in table 1.